EcmaTC53/lexicon/src/lexicon.md

 <dt>Harden
 <dd>Tamper-proof an API surface (See SES).
 <dt>Hardware Abstraction Layer (HAL)
-<dd>A software layer between the OS or host and the hardware that provides a standard interface for interacting with hardware components.
+<dd>A software layer between the OS and the hardware that provides a standard interface for writing device-independent applications.
 <dt>Host
-<dd>Provides the Javascript environment including the javascript engine, built-ins, and other objects.
+<dd>Provides the JavaScript runtime including the JavaScript engine, built-ins, and other objects.
 <dt><a href="https://www.i2c-bus.org/">I2C</a>
 <dd>A communication bus standard that requires two lines and supports multiple, addressable devices on the same connection.
 <dt><a href="https://developer.mozilla.org/en-US/docs/Glossary/Immutable">Immutable</a>